emsig/elfe3D/paper.md

 where $\Omega$ is the computational domain, $\omega$ is the angular frequency, $\rho$ the electrical resistivity, $\varepsilon$ the dielectric permittivity and $\mu$ the magnetic permeability.
 A time dependence $e^{-i\omega t}$ is assumed and $\textbf{J}_{p}$ describes the source term.
 Dirichlet boundary conditions are imposed on the outer domain boundaries.

 This governing equation is discretised with linear vector finite-element shape functions [@Jin2014].
 Developed using modern Fortran, `elfe3D` leverages vectorisation and shared-memory parallelism and employs a direct method, the `MUMPS` solver [@Amestoy2001], for solving the system of equations.
-From the solution $\bf{E}$, the synthetic data, that is the electric and magnetic field components in Cartesian space, are calculated and written to output files.
+At the end of the workflow [Figure \ref{fig:example}], the synthetic data, that is the electric and magnetic field components in Cartesian space, are calculated from the solution $\bf{E}$ and written to output files.

 ![Key steps of the forward modelling procedure including the choice of a subsurface model and source-receiver setup (Step I; note that the subsurface anomaly and survey setup are enlarged in the image for better visibility), the meshing of the modelling domain (Step II; note that a slice through the inner modelling domain is displayed) and the calculation of field responses with `elfe3D` (Step III; note that only the electric field component in x-direction (Ex) is displayed).
 Figure adapted from PhD thesis: @Rulff2023.\label{fig:example}](modelling-procedure-elfe3D.png){ width=90% }